-How To Dehydrate Blackberries and Make Blackberry Powder
+How To Dehydrate Blackberries & Make Blackberry Powder

 Today, it’s all about how to dehydrate blackberries and make powder as well.
-I think the more we learn about dehydrating our own food the better off we will be by preserving our food one more way.
+I think the more we learn about dehydrating our own food the better off we’ll be by preserving our food one more way.

 Here’s the deal, we know that blackberries are very healthy.
 If you grow them you are so lucky!
 I remember picking some in California, oh my goodness, it was a little bit of heaven.
 I wrote this post years ago but I’m trying to improve my images and information.